slidevjs/slidev/docs/guide/ui.md

 You can visit an overview of all of your slides by first opening the [Quick Overview panel](#quick-overview) and then clicking the <carbon-list-boxes class="inline-icon-btn"/> on the top right, or by visiting `http://localhost:<port>/overview` directly.

 The overview page gives you a linear list of all your slides, with all of your notes on the side.
-You can double click on the notes to edit the notes directly, and drag the clicks sliders to preview the steps in your slides.
+You can double-click on the notes to edit the notes directly, and drag the clicks sliders to preview the steps in your slides.

 ## Drawing UI {#drawing}